NEUROMOD+

 Our team

-Simon is Professor of Neurotechnology in the Dept of Bioengineering at Imperial College London, and Director of the Centre for Neurotechnology.
+Simon is Professor of Neurotechnology in the Dept of Bioengineering and Director of the Centre of Excellence in Neurotechnology, at Imperial College London.
 His research interests are in developing neurotechnology for interrogating neural circuits and applying it to understanding cognitive brain function and neurodegeneneration.
 He leads the Network executive, as well as leading a project on the development of cerebral organoid technology for testing minimally invasive neuromodulation technologies.

 Hayriye is an Associate Professor and MRC Career Development Fellow in the Medical Research Council Brain Network Dynamics Unit at the University of Oxford.
 Her research focuses on developing novel stimulation approaches to increase therapy efficacy and specificity.
 In recent years, she has been extending her work on implantable bioelectronics to wearable non-invasive stimulation strategies.
 She currently serves on the College of Experts for Parkinson’s UK.